MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/walkthrough-logging-email-interactions-in-the-microsoft-dynamics-nav-database.md

  To use email logging, you must be connected to Microsoft Exchange Server and have an email account.

 > [!NOTE]
 >  For use in this walkthrough, consider creating a domain user email account that is not tied to specific individual.
-If you do this, you will also want to add the domain account to ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> as a Windows user who has a SUPER permission set.
+If you do this, you will also want to add the domain account to [!INCLUDE[d365fin](includes/d365fin_md.md)] as a Windows user who has a SUPER permission set.
 >
->  However, in a production environment, we recommend that you set up your service account that is assigned the minimum required ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> permissions, especially if you are running the service on a dedicated server instance.
+>  However, in a production environment, we recommend that you set up your service account that is assigned the minimum required [!INCLUDE[d365fin](includes/d365fin_md.md)] permissions, especially if you are running the service on a dedicated server instance.

  In Outlook, you will have to create two Exchange public folders to contain your mail.
 These folders are used to process messages and to archive them.
-This procedure must be completed before you continue to set up email logging in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+This procedure must be completed before you continue to set up email logging in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 > [!NOTE]
 >  If you are an Exchange administrator, you can also use the Exchange Management Console to accomplish this task.
 For more information, see [Exchange Management Console](http://go.microsoft.com/fwlink/?LinkId=246184).

 > [!NOTE]
->  The email account that is used to configure email logging in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> must have certain permissions with regard to the public folders.
+>  The email account that is used to configure email logging in [!INCLUDE[d365fin](includes/d365fin_md.md)] must have certain permissions with regard to the public folders.
 >
 >  -   When you configure email logging setup in the **Marketing Setup** window, the user name that is used for the validation of setup must have **Read** access to the public folders.
 > -   When email logging is running on the ADD INCLUDE<!--[!INCLUDE[nav_server](../../includes/nav_server_md.md)]-->, the user account credentials that are used on the server instance must have full **Read**, **Write**, and **Delete items** permission levels set on the public folders.